etalab/transport-validator/readme.md

 ## Validation output
 Validation output is twofold:
-* it gives useful informations about the validated file, under the `metadata` entry
+* it gives useful information about the validated file, under the `metadata` entry
 * it lists a serie of validation items, with a corresponding severity, under the `validations` entry.
 When relevant, geographical data (geojson) related to the issue is given to ease file debugging.

 The output is by default formatted in `json`, but `yaml` si also available.
 See [Options](https://github.com/etalab/transport-validator#options) for more infos.